 My bill tracking system is extremely simple and straightforward.

-It’s small with a footprint of only 5 x 3 inches.
-It fits right in my pocket or purse (for the times that I need to take it with me).
+It is much smaller than a bill binder, with a footprint of only 5 x 3 inches.
+It fits right in my pocket or purse for the times that I need to take it with me.
 The rest of the time, it simply hangs on our fridge with a magnetic clip.

-Since most of our bills come directly to me via email, this system allows my husband to also always be aware of where things stand.
+Since I get most of our bills online directly to my email inbox, this system helps to keep things easy and allows my husband to also always be aware of where every bill stands.

 It cost less than $1 and has already lasted me 2 years.
 There are enough pages that it should last another 2 years before it needs to be replaced.